 The first steps taken by the FCO depend on the nature of the infringement and on the evidence that the FCO has already obtained.
 In less severe or merely bilateral cases, the FCO may issue a statement of objections at an early stage and requests that the suspects comment on it.
 The FCO can also issue formal requests for information or documents.

-In hard-core cartel proceedings, which go back to a leniency application, the FCO will usually first hear the leniency applicant before initiating further steps.
+In hardcore cartel proceedings, the FCO will usually first hear the leniency applicant before initiating further steps.
 It will request as much information as possible to be in a position to initiate dawn raids (see 2.2 Dawn Raids).
 At this early stage of the proceedings, the FCO will try to make sure that the investigation remains highly confidential in order not to put effective dawn raids at risk, and may even ask the leniency applicant to continue the cartel behaviour in order not to raise any suspicion.

 In the latter scenario, persons affected by a dawn raid do not have an obligation to actively support the officials in their search, but they must tolerate it.
-However, there may be changes in this regard with the tenth amendment of the ARC (see 2.5 Procedure of Dawn Raids).
+However, there may be changes to this in the tenth amendment of the ARC (see 2.5 Procedure of Dawn Raids).

 To conduct a dawn raid, the FCO needs to obtain a search warrant from the District Court of Bonn.
 A search warrant is only dispensable in case of imminent danger.
 The search warrant determines the scope of the search.

-For instance, if the search warrant has been rendered in light of alleged infringements concerning customers in a certain territory, any evidence that is clearly related to other customers may not be seized under this search warrant.
-In practice, the FCO sometimes obtains extensions to the search warrant or additional search warrants from the court by simple phone call on the spot.
+For instance, if the search warrant has been rendered in light of alleged infringements concerning customers in a certain territory, any evidence that is clearly related to other customers may not be seized under a search warrant.
+In practice, the FCO sometimes obtains extensions to the search warrant, or additional search warrants, from the court by an on the spot phone call.

-The FCO usually takes copies of paper documents or portable electronic data and seizes original folders, phones, laptops and other parts of the IT infrastructure.
-It may also take a server copy and then analyse the content at its own premises in Bonn, often with highly specialised IT forensic experts.
-This may include extensive screenings of e-mails and other electronic data for relevant search terms.
+The FCO usually takes copies of paper documents and portable electronic data and seizes original folders, phones, laptops and other parts of the IT infrastructure.
+It may also take a copy of the server for IT forensic experts to analyse at the FCO's premises in Bonn.
+This may include extensive screenings of emails, other electronic data and the recovery of deleted data.